Who Was That Lady?: Original Broadway cast

-Reception
+Reception of the play

-Walter Kerr called it "an elaborate and extremely funny doodle."
+Walter Kerr called the play "an elaborate and extremely funny doodle."
 Brooks Atkinson of the New York Times said "the actors are more entertaining than the script... the fun gets progressively thinner."
 The play ran for 208 performances.

-It only had three positive reviews but managed to run three months.
+It had only three positive reviews but managed to run seven months.
 Hayward elected not to take the play out touring because he felt as the play involved multiple sets it was too expensive to mount.

 The play was often revived.
-A 1965 Los Angeles production starred Dick Miller.
+A 1965 production in Los Angeles starred Dick Miller.

-Lawsuit
+Lawsuit related to the play

 Krasna was sued for $500,000 in a breach of trust claim by writer Valentine Davies, who contended that Krasna incorporated material from Davies' work Love Must Go On.

 Davies died in 1961 but his widow continued the suit asking for $1.5 million.
 The case went to trial in 1962.
-Groucho Marx gave evidence where he said and Krasna worked on the themes of the play in their script The King and the Chorus Girl.
+Groucho Marx gave evidence where he said he and Krasna worked on the themes of the play in their script The King and the Chorus Girl.

 The first trial ended in a deadlocked jury which was discharged after three days.
 The second trial found for Krasna saying there was no oral agreement between him and Davies.